Stefanos Chaliasos

 2024

-2. ICSE’24
+2. AFT’24

 Smart Contract and DeFi Security: Insights from Tool Evaluations and Practitioner Surveys